sifat-ur-rahman/course-review_server/README.md

 ## Server Documentation

-- This server is created to manage users and their orders.
+- This server is created to manage Course,Courses category and their Review.
-- New users are created here, and all users in the database can be seen.
-- Also, any user can be retrieved with a specific ID.
-- In this, the user can be deleted and updated.
-- Here you can add the orders of that user with the ID of a user, view the orders and see the total price.

 ## Server API

-### 1. Create a new user
+### 1. Create a Course

-Endpoint: POST `/api/users`
+Endpoint: POST `/api/course`

 ### 2. Retrieve a list of all users